ECTS

 Further studies

-The L2 Biotechnology and traceability pathway is a general license that allows the integration of the L3 of the same pathway.
+The L2 Biotechnology and traceability pathway is a general license that enables entry into the L3 of the same pathway.

 Professional integration

-The integration rates are satisfactory insofar as the majority of students apply for a Master's degree.
-Each year, about 30% of the students enter the BIOTIN Master (health), 30% the IBION-Tec Master (ex Dtec-Bio) while the others go to other Masters, 50% being UM Masters.
-Their future at the end of the Master is either a position in the private sector as a research engineer or in a CIFRE thesis, or a postgraduate thesis in a public research institute.
+Integration rates are satisfactory, with the majority of students applying for entry to Master's programs.
+Each year, around 30% of students enter the BIOTIN Master's program (health), 30% the IBION-Tec Master's program (formerly Dtec-Bio), while the remainder go on to other Master's programs, 50% of which are UM Master's programs.
+At the end of their Master's degree, they either take up a position in the private sector as a research engineer or as part of a CIFRE thesis, or complete a post-graduate thesis in a public research institute.